TwilightWingsStudio/SSE-Legacy/README.md

 This is the unofficial fork of Serious Engine 1.
 This fork will be always synchronized with the official repository - https://github.com/Croteam-official/Serious-Engine.

-This fork created for extra features which are focused on improving gameplay stability and adding more opportunities for different kinds of content creation - mapping (with set of new Entities and improved existing ones) and modding (with new functionality added to the engine).
+This fork is created for extra features which are focused on improving gameplay stability and adding more opportunities for different kinds of content creation - mapping (with set of new Entities and improved existing ones) and modding (with new functionality added to the engine).

-For some reasons these features not added into Official repository.
-But I wish what in some day my project will become superior than Official.
+For some reasons these features are not added into Official repository.
+But I wish that in some day my project will become superior than Official.

 ========================